Chheuteal Primary School Bathroom Project – Cambodia

 Furthermore, there are currently no separate, sanitary facilities for students to wash their hands with soap after using the toilet.
 Students often miss school as a result of diarrheal-related illnesses.

-This project is to build two enclosed handwashing facilities, and renovate two toilets, which are currently unusable.
-The community will contribute a water tower and piping to store water for these facilities.
+This project is to build two enclosed handwashing facilities and renovate two toilets, which are currently unusable.
+The community will contribute to a water tower and piping to store water for these facilities.

 As a result of the construction of an elevated water tower and piping from the Chheuteal Pagoda, the school will have access to year-round water.
 With this water, the school will be able to supply water to the enclosed handwashing facilities and bathrooms during all seasons.

 Water Charity funds will be used for materials and skilled labor.
 The school will provide assistance with local materials and unskilled labor.

 Ultimately, this project strives to provide the skills for teachers to continuously promote hygienic practices, sanitary and sustainable bathrooms and handwashing facilities for students and staff to use year-round, and the opportunity for students at Chheuteal Primary School to achieve an education without the risk of acquiring a diarrheal-related illness.

 307 will benefit from the project, including 202 students, 9 staff, and 87 community members.

 Nicholas Davies – Cambodia

 Monitoring and Maintenance